Josephinum Academy receives Cubs Charities Diamond Project grant

-Josephinum Academy receives Cubs Charities Diamond Project grant of the Sacred Heart, a college preparatory high school in Wicker Park was awarded a Diamond Project grant from Cubs Charities.
+Josephinum Academy of the Sacred Heart, a college preparatory high school in Wicker Park, was awarded a Diamond Project grant from Cubs Charities.

 The grant will allow the school to build a new softball field, which will open in June.